freevariable/Fulgance/README.md

 - A segment is a set of contiguous blocks where each block is under control of a signal
 - Blocks are not explicitely delimited or managed in Fulgence.
 In fact, signals define blocks.
 - Blocks are unidirectional, except the ones protected by a **reversing signal**
+- Consequently, segments are unidirectional.
+It means that single track routes are not supported.
+(We hope to support them on the long term though)
 - In each segment, you need to describe the location of signals (SIGs), stations (STAs), speed limits (TIVs) and grades (GRDs).
 - All route and schedule data are kept in simple text files.
 Lines beginning with a hash are ignored, as one would expect.
 - Markers are not supported yet.
 In the pipe: tunnels (provide weather protection), country boundaries (with imperial/metric unit changes), points of interest (landmarks), areas of interest, platform names, substations (for line sectioning).